 (k) Alimony or payment for separate support.

 (3) Exclusions from Gross Household Income.
-Gross household income shall not include any of the following items:
+Gross Household income shall not include any of the following items:

-(a) Gifts which are not regularly recurring.
+(a) Contributions or gifts received from non-Household Members totaling $5,000 or less in the aggregate in a 12-month period.

-(b) Amounts (including lump-sums), which are specifically received for the cost of medical care, or which are made to compensate for personal injury or damage to or loss of property under health, accident or liability insurance, worker's compensation, judgments or settlements of claims, insofar as these payments do not compensate for loss of income for a period when the recipient was or would be a tenant.
+(b) Amounts (including lump-sums), which are specifically received for the cost of medical care, or which are made to compensate for personal injury or damage to or loss of property under health, accident or liability insurance, worker's compensation, judgments or settlements of claims, insofar as these payments do not compensate for loss of income for a period when the recipient was or would be a Tenant.

-(c) Amounts of educational scholarships or stipends for housing paid by a non-household member for a student at an educational institution, including amounts paid for these purposes to part-time students, whether paid directly to the student or the educational institution, and amounts paid by the United States Government to a veteran for use in paying tuition, fees, or the cost of books, to the extent that such payments are so used.
+(c) Amounts of educational scholarships or stipends for housing paid by a non-Household Member for a student at an educational institution, including amounts paid for these purposes to part-time students, whether paid directly to the student or the educational institution, and amounts paid by the United States Government to a veteran for use in paying tuition, fees, or the cost of books, to the extent that such payments are so used.

 (d) The special pay to a member of the armed forces on account of service in a war zone.